Stretches for sciatic nerve compression

-If you are having pain due to sciatica, ask your doctor for information on stretches you can do at home to help ease your pain and symptoms.
+Sciatica is a collection of symptoms that results in pain down the back of the leg, due to compression of, or damage to, the sciatic nerve.
+If you are experiencing pain and discomfort due to sciatica, read the tips outlined in the following article and ask your doctor for information on stretches you can do at home to help ease your symptoms.

 - Lower back pain

 Sciatica symptoms can range from mild to severe.
 At times, sciatica can make it nearly impossible to get through daily activities such as sitting for long periods of time, going to work or engaging in normal physical activity.

 Stretching is often one of the first recommendations for those with symptoms of sciatica.
 When starting a stretching regimen for sciatica, be sure to see a physical therapist or doctor that specializes in movement therapy for sciatica, such as a spine specialist or physical therapist.
 A stretching program for sciatica symptoms may help to reduce lower back pain and possibly help to relieve nerve root compression.
 If you do not find relief after several weeks or months of stretching and other conservative treatment methods like pain medication and chiropractic care, your doctor may recommend surgery.

 At Laser Spine Institute, our patients can experience a safer and effective alternative to traditional open spine surgery^ through our minimally invasive spine surgery.
 Our minimally invasive approach to spine surgery allows our patients to benefit from several advantages not available with traditional spine surgery, such as: